DennisDean/SleepScienceViewer4/README.md

 * **Interface**

-  * Show/hide hypnogram, spectrogram, and annotation panels from the main menu
+  * Show/hide hypnogram, spectrogram, and annotation panels from the main menu (see Figures 1 and 3)

 * **Navigation**